Hierarchy

 4. Fourth: The main Body Text.

-This order is not an accident; it’s a direct result of using in size, weight, and color.
-The power of hierarchy is so strong that you probably attempted to read the article this way, even though it is AI generated nonsense!
+This order is not an accident; it is a direct result of using contrast in size, weight, and color.
+The power of hierarchy is so strong that you probably attempted to read the article this way, even though it is AI-generated nonsense!

 2. Hierarchy of Flow (Layout & Order) #

 This second type of hierarchy creates a path for the viewer’s eye to follow.
-It’s about a sequence.
+It is about a sequence.

 A mock up of a website design, consisting of 8 rectangles.
 The topmost is short and spans the whole page.
 Below this, 4 rectangles are organized into 2 columns, followed by another short rectangle that spans the whole page, followed by two more rectangles organized into two columns.

 Here, the design uses alignment and spacing to create a clear flow.
-Most people will start at the very top, then look the left column, then the right column, moving down until the next full width block, then go left to right across the bottom.
-We have created a hierarchy of design that causes people to process content by column then row (top half) and then switch to by row (bottom).
+Most people will start at the very top, then look at the left column, then the right column, moving down until the next full-width block, then go left to right across the bottom.
+This layout establishes a hierarchy that guides the viewer to process the content column by column (in the top half) before switching to row by row (at the bottom).

 The absence of this flow is what creates confusion.
 Look at this 3x3 grid: